Level up your aim with the worlds lightest gaming mouse

 3D printed bottom shell with Hyperglide mouse feet

-The bottom shell of the M1K features a lightweight honeycomb construction and is printed from white ABS.
+The bottom shell of the M1K features a lightweight honeycomb construction and is 3D-printed.
 Hyperglide makes the mouse feet of the M1K.
 Hyperglide mouse feet are famous for their rounded edges, which ensure scratch-free gliding.

 Dedicated Fingertip Grip design